 8. Jokhang Temple, Lhasa Tibet

-Jokhang Tempe is considered one of the most sacred and important Temples in Tibet.
+Jokhang Tempe is one of the most sacred and important Temples in Tibet.
 The Barkhor Square where the temple is located has been the gathering place for different festivals and occasions here.
 Jokhang temple is made with unique Nepali, Tibetan, and Indian Vihara architecture.
 The Temple and surrounding now have multiple other attractions and tourist-friendly markets here.

 Jokhang Temple alongside Potala and Norbulingka places is one of the three UNESCO world heritage sides in Tibet.
 Located in the heart of Lhasa city, Jokhang temple is a perfect place to witness different components of Tibetan Buddhism.